thdoan/jscrab/README.md

 The code comprises an engine (*engine.js*) that does the game logic and a user interface (*ui.js*) that renders the board and manages user interactions.
 This design allows one to easily create alternative user interfaces.
 The code is also designed to be easily localized to other languages.

 The fast game play is made possible by leveraging Regular Expressions to conduct searches.
 The current UI makes use of the excellent [REDIPS.drag](https://github.com/dbunic/REDIPS_drag) drag-and-drop library.
-Other credits go to [Kushagra Gour](https://css-tricks.com/a-css-approach-to-trap-focus-inside-of-an-element/) for the modal focus trap CSS solution, [Hồ Ngọc Đức](https://www.informatik.uni-leipzig.de/~duc/software/misc/wordlist.html) for the original 22K word list (continuously being updated) and [VDict](https://vdict.com/) for the word definitions.
+Other credits go to [Hồ Ngọc Đức](https://www.informatik.uni-leipzig.de/~duc/software/misc/wordlist.html) for the original 22K word list (continuously being updated) and [VDict](https://vdict.com/) for the word definitions.

 Corrections and comments are welcome by [sending an email](mailto:feedback@vietboard.org?subject=Vietboard) or [creating an Issue](https://github.com/thdoan/vietboard/issues).